keremoktar/keremoktar.github.io/docs/advice.md

 3. Work consistently.
 You should expect each document to take multiple (5-10) drafts to get right.
 Often you will have to start over.
 The only way you will have time for that is if you start working early and consistently.
    - What has worked for me is having external accountability: Break your task into chunks, and tell someone that you will have the chunk ready for them by a certain time.
 The more the chunks, the more the deadlines, the less likely you are to just procrastinate until the final deadline.
-   - You can try to read some [self-help book summaries](https://www.nateliason.com/notes/atomic-habits-james-clear).

 4. Be kind to yourself!
 This is a hard process - if you find yourself resembling this Kafka drawing:
 <img src="https://static01.nyt.com/images/2022/05/29/books/29BACKPAGE_KAFKA4/29BACKPAGE_KAFKA4-jumbo.jpg?quality=75&amp;auto=webp" alt="Kafka_1" class="center">